 How the Naural Organic Reduction Works

 Laying In Process

-The first part of the process is what we would call “Laying in”.
+The first part of the process is what we call “Laying in”.
 It is the service, either in person or virtual, when the final goodbyes are said and the loved one is placed in their container.
 Items such as flowers may be added as well as.
-We lay a bed of organic material under the body – stray, alfalfa and sawdust etc under the body.
-Place the body in the vessel and then the remainder of the vessel is filled with more organic material.
+We place a bed of organic material under the body – straw, alfalfa and sawdust etc. The body is then placed in the vessel and then the remainder of the vessel is filled with more organic material.

 The vessel is closed, and the process of the natural decomposition begins using bacterial that is already present in our bodies.
-The temperature, humidity and oxygen levels are carefully monitory to create optimal condition for the process.
-After about 30 –the process is complete, and the body has been transformed into rich soil.
+Temperature, humidity and oxygen levels are carefully monitored to create optimal conditions for the process.
+After about 30 days the process is complete, and the body has been transformed into rich soil.

 The resulting soil must now rest for about 30 days to complete the process.
 At this point the soil is ready to be return to the family or placed in our Woodlands facility